python/cpython/Doc/c-api/iter.rst

 Iterator Protocol
 =================

-There are only a couple of functions specifically for working with iterators.
+There are two functions specifically for working with iterators.

 .. c:function:: int PyIter_Check(PyObject *o)